Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 Addition or omissions during the application process may delay the approval date, which affects the business timeline.

-Role of CDSCO in Medical Device Regulation
+Role of CDSCO in Class A NSNM Medical Device Regulation

 The apex governing body responsible for regulating medical devices in India is the Central Drugs Standard Control Organisation (CDSCO).
 Since the organization is the regulatory body at the national level, all medical devices must meet the required safety, efficacy, and quality standards.